garagehive/garagehive.github.io/docs/garagehive-training.md

 * Adding labours to a jobsheet
 * Adding items to a jobsheet
 * Adding a service package to a jobsheet
-* Processing a vehicle onsite
-* Allocating the jobsheet to a technician